|Nutritional Guidelines (per serving)|

-Whisk the flour, baking powder, sugar, and salt in a large bowl.
+In a large bowl, whisk the flour, baking powder, sugar, and salt.

 Stir in the wet ingredients.
 The batter should be a little lumpy.
-Don't over-mix the batter or it will not stay tender.
+Don't over beat the batter or it will not stay tender.

 Butter the griddle right before you are ready to cook the pancakes.

 Spoon an 1/8-cup of the batter onto the griddle.